Presentations 3rd Annual Conference on Foundation Decarbonization and Re-use

 8.15 hrs Registration

-9.00 hrs Welcome and opening – Gerald Verbeek, conference chair (Allnamics)
+9.00 hrs Welcome by Gerald Verbeek, conference chair (Allnamics)

 9.05 hrs Opening by KIVI – Patrick IJnsen (KIVI)